-“I don’t deserve someone to care about me” – This is a ‘shaming’ thought and may be a symptom of clinical depression (although even people not suffering depression are sometimes burdened with shame).
+“I don’t deserve someone to care about me” – This is a ‘shaming’ thought and could be a symptom of clinical depression (although even people not suffering depression are sometimes burdened with shame).
 It’s also untrue.
 Shame can isolate people.
-The first thing that shrinks shame is disclosing it to someone.
 Connection shrinks shame.
-So, battle that thought by stopping it in its tracks.
+Battle that shaming-thought by stopping it in its tracks.

-2. Find a support group – Many local chapters of mental health associations sponsor support groups for people with various concerns.
-Your local hospitals or certain churches may also offer the same.
+2. Find a support group – Many local chapters of mental health associations sponsor support groups for people.
+Your local hospitals or churches might also offer the same.
 These days, in order to manage the exposure to COVID19, local or regional chapters of mental health associations are even offering virtual (online) group supports.
 It can be scary to connect with new people, though research shows group support is an effective way to cope with many life issues!

 3. Do something! – Starting a new hobby or lifestyle choice can shift our thoughts and build our emotional immune system.
 A few possibilities include:

-- Reading a new book – can’t afford one?
+- Reading a new book – low on funds?
 It’s okay – your local library will let you borrow them for free!

 - Take walks – walking is known to relieve stress, lower blood pressure, and can clear your mind of negativity!
 Got a park or small forest nearby?
 Even better!
-Research shows being around nature has great healing power!
+Research shows being around nature has healing power.

 - Learn something new – Whether it’s speaking a new language, learning how to garden or play the piano, learning new things keeps us mentally fit and adds to our overall emotional wellbeing.
 There are even tutorials you can access through Youtube on your phone or device.

-4. Commit random acts of kindness – Giving of ourselves benefits us just as much as the person we’re giving to!
+4. Commit random, intentional acts of kindness – Giving of ourselves benefits us just as much as the person we’re giving to!
 Even a simple gesture of kind words to someone who might be having a bad day can make a difference.
 Remember to be equally kind to yourself.
 Being intentionally kind can affirm that we have a positive purpose in this life.

-5. Search for the spiritual meaning – For many, the holiday season, especially Christmas, is a time to reflect on and celebrate valued spiritual beliefs.
+5. Search for the spiritual meaning – For many, the holiday season is a time to reflect on and celebrate valued spiritual beliefs.
 Some studies show that connecting with one’s spiritual self can bring a sense of peace and help a person find purpose in life.
-There is evidence that exercising one’s spirituality helps to build resilience and overcome the effects of a traumatic event.
-If you find yourself feeling negative about connecting with spirituality because of bad experiences with religion, consider that spirituality and religion are not necessarily the same thing.
-While religion is a particular system of belief created by entities of governing bodies, spirituality is more personal and without the dogma that often leaves people feeling guilty and shamed.
+There is evidence that tapping in to one’s spirituality helps to build resilience and overcome the effects of a traumatic event.
+If you find yourself feeling negative about connecting with spirituality because of a bad experience with religion, consider that spirituality and religion are not the same thing.
+While religions are particular system of belief created by entities of governing bodies, spirituality is more personal and without the dogma that often leaves people feeling guilty and shamed.